Wally Funk: Aviation career

 In 1974, Funk was hired by the National Transportation Safety Board (NTSB) as its first female Air Safety Investigator.
 Funk investigated 450 accidents, ranging from a probable mob hit to a fatal crash at a mortuary.
 She made the discovery that people who die in small-plane crashes often have their jewelry, shoes, and clothes stripped off by the impact.
+Funk was featured in the Mayday episode "Blind Spot" concerning the crash of Pacific Southwest Airlines Flight 182 in 1978 over San Diego.

 Concurrently, Funk participated in many air races.
 She placed eighth in the Powder Puff Derby's 25th Annual Race, sixth in the Pacific Air Race, and eighth in the Palms to Pines Air Race.
 On August 16, 1975, she placed second in the Palms to Pines All Women Air Race from Santa Monica, California, to Independence, Oregon.
 On October 4, 1975, flying her red and white Citabria, Funk won the Pacific Air Race from San Diego, California, to Santa Rosa, California, against 80 participating competitors.

 Funk retired from her post as an Air Safety Investigator in 1985 after serving for 11 years.
 Funk was then appointed an FAA Safety Counselor and became a renowned pilot trainer and speaker on aviation safety.
-In 1986, she was the key speaker for the US at The World Aviation Education and Safety Congress.
+In 1986, she was the key speaker for the U.S. at The World Aviation Education and Safety Congress.
 In 1987, Funk was appointed Chief Pilot at Emery Aviation College, Greeley, Colorado, overseeing the entire flight programs for 100 students from Private to Multi-engine flight Instructor and Helicopter ratings.

-Funk has been chief pilot for five aviation schools across the country.
-To date, as a professional Flight Instructor she has soloed more than 700 students and put through 3,000 Private, Commercial, Multi-engine, Seaplane, Glider, Instrument, CFI, Al, and Air Transport Pilots.
+Funk was chief pilot for five aviation schools across the country.
+As a professional Flight Instructor she soloed more than 700 students and put through 3,000 Private, Commercial, Multi-engine, Seaplane, Glider, Instrument, CFI, Al, and Air Transport Pilots.

 Space career

 Mercury 13

 In February 1961, Funk volunteered for the "Women in Space" Program.
 The program was run by William Randolph Lovelace, although it lacked official government sponsorship.
-Funk contacted Lovelace, detailing her experience and achievements.
-Despite being younger than the recruiting age range of 25–40, Funk was invited to take part.
+Funk contacted Lovelace and detailed her experience and achievements.
+Despite having been younger than the recruiting age range of 25–40, Funk was invited to take part.
 Twenty-five women were invited, nineteen enrolled, and thirteen graduated, including Funk, who at 21 was the youngest.
 On some tests, she scored better than John Glenn.
 The media dubbed the group the "Mercury 13", a reference to the Mercury 7.

 Like the other participants in the program, Funk was put through rigorous physical and mental testing.
 In one test, volunteers were placed in sensory deprivation tanks.
 Funk was in the tank, without hallucinating, for 10 hours and 35 minutes, a record.
 She passed her tests and was qualified to go into space.
 Her score was the third best in the Mercury 13 program.
 Despite this, the program was canceled before the women were to undergo their last test.

 After the Mercury 13 program was canceled, Funk became a goodwill ambassador.